nikkeijin/google-sheets-cms/README.md

 This is a project which I made to use Google Sheet as CMS.
 Yes, Google Sheet will be your Database so you can edit the data directly and the data will be rendered in your front-end application automatically!

-You can even use this project to create a Google Sheet Management System which would filter your data.
+You can even use this project to create a Google Sheet Data Filter System which would filter your data and show the result you filtered.
 And this is what I did here to show an example of.
+This example will have category and tag filter.

 Note: In this exemple I am using Vue.js to fetch the Google Sheet API, but feel free to use whatever you feel confortable with, such as React.